 5. If it is a morale problem, what are the probable sources of discontent?

 6. Offer possible solutions, recommend the best one(s) and suggest an

-The performance appraisal system for the sales department at Kidsgo Corporation is being challenged by a group of African Americans (AAs) who feel it is biased against them.
+The performance appraisal system for the sales department at Kidsgo Corporation is being challenged by a group of African Americans (AAs) who feel they are not treated fairly by their supervisor in they performance reviews.
 Fifty of the 70 sales clerks are AA.
 Although the performance appraisal has not been revised for several years, it seems to be constructed reasonably well regarding the SKAs it assesses.
 Employees are rated on sales volume, absenteeism, customer relations, looks, friendliness, inventory stocking, and cash register operations.
 The results are recorded in each employee’s personnel file and are reviewed with each employee in February.

-There have been numerous complaints from several Aas who insist that the supervisors, all of whom are white except two, seem to rate their sale staff differently when they complete the performance appraisals every January after Christmas sales.
-Within the last week, there have been three customers who have complained to floor managers about discourteous behavior from two of the clerks, both of whom were AA.
+There have been numerous complaints from several AAs who insist that the supervisors, all of whom are white except two, seem to rate the certain sales staff differently when they complete the performance appraisals every January after Christmas sales.
+Within the last week, there have been three customer complaints to floor managers about discourteous behavior from two of the clerks, both of whom were AA.
 The store manager, Izzie Friendly, has heard about the complaints and is ready to step in and fire the two.
 But Anita Toyee, the Personnel Manager, has convinced him not to act precipitously, but to find out more before he takes action.

 Chanda Rubin, one of the two AA supervisors, who is also a good friend of Anita’s, hangs out with some of the AA clerks.
 She has told Anita that she thinks a couple of the (AAs) have a bad attitude and are purposely trying to stir up discontent to cause trouble.
 Chanda also says that she heard from the grapevine that both of them are planning to quit as soon as they get their Christmas bonus.